 This week’s piece doesn’t have much to do with Canaan in particular, but is a burning question that has been on my mind for a while now.
 I am a collector of anime.
 Been one since I was first gifted the complete boxset of Death Note by my grandparents when I finished school.
-I just love having a shelf full of boxes representing the shows that I have fallen in love with over the years and firing up a bluray always feels a little more special to me than typing in the url of a streaming service.
+I just love having a shelf full of boxes representing the shows that I have fallen in love with over the years.
+Firing up a bluray always feels a little more special to me than typing in the URL of a streaming service.
 Especially when that streaming service then turns out not to have anything I wanted to watch anyway.

 So why are publishers so terrible at making their physical releases look presentable?